The Scoundrel (1935 film): Reception

 The Scoundrel won the Academy Award for Best Original Story by writing team Hecht and MacArthur.
 It is an early role for Lionel Stander (his first year in pictures) and is a rare film role for columnist Alexander Woollcott typecast as an acid-tongued writer.
+It was also, reportedly, the first film for British-born character actor Ernest Cossart who had arrived in America in 1908 and, since the early 1920s, then been acting with New York's Theatre Guild theatre company.